oracle-livelabs/database/odb-21c/dba-essentials/dbae-master/intro-dbae/intro-dbae.md

 ### Objectives

-In this workshop, you will find a list of workshops from the DBA Essentials series.
-Run the DBA Essentials workshops in the sequence specified in this workshop.
+In this workshop, you will:
+ - View all workshops from the DBA Essentials series
+ - Run the DBA Essentials workshops in the specified sequence

 ### Prerequisites